alestic/aws-cli-multi-account-sessions/README.md

     aws-session-init

-Iterate through AWS accounts, running AWS CLI commands in each account/role:
+Iterate through AWS accounts using `aws-session-set` to specify the account/role you want to to use for running commands.
+Run AWS CLI commands in that account/role by prefixing the command with `aws-session-run`

     for account in $accounts; do
       aws-session-set $account $role || continue